afribenki-global/mobile-app/README.md

   # AfriBenki Savings Investment App

-  This is a code bundle for AfriBenki Savings Investment App.
-The original project is available at https://www.figma.com/design/R8LaeR1tbLhYSzzWEJMwhE/AfriBenki-Savings-Investment-App.
+  This is a code bundle for AfriBenki Savings & Investment Mobile App.

   ## Running the code